mattyjsmith/academic-kickstart/content/post/blog_1.md

 ## Net Survival
 Net survival was more clearly defined by [Maja Pohar Perme *et al*](https://onlinelibrary.wiley.com/doi/full/10.1111/j.1541-0420.2011.01640.x) in 2012: this method is called the **Pohar Perme** estimate of net survival.
 Prior to the Pohar Perme method, other methods of survival were thought to have been estimating net survival but were in fact estimating something slightly different: the (relative survival ratio): such methods were [Ederer I](https://scholar.google.com/scholar_lookup?hl=en&publication_year=1961&pages=101-121&author=F.+Ederer&author=L.+M.+Axtell&author=S.+J.+Cutler&title=The+Relative+Survival+Rate%3A+A+Statistical+Methodology), [Hakulinen](https://www.jstor.org/stable/2529873?origin=crossref&seq=1), and [Ederer II](https://scholar.google.com/scholar_lookup?hl=en&publication_year=1961&pages=101-121&author=F.+Ederer&author=L.+M.+Axtell&author=S.+J.+Cutler&title=The+Relative+Survival+Rate%3A+A+Statistical+Methodology).

-To estimate net survival we must first make a very important assumption.
-We first assume that the *observed hazard* (i.e. the hazard across all patients in our dataset) can be decomposed into the *population hazard* and the *excess hazard*.
-That is:
+To estimate net survival, we first decompose the *observed hazard* (i.e. the hazard across all patients in our dataset) into the *population hazard* and the *excess hazard*, that is:
 ![image](https://user-images.githubusercontent.com/33094651/74594443-60255b00-502e-11ea-86bf-25e0ebc7f237.png)

+Here we are making some very important assumptions.
+We first assume that the time to death due to the cancer and the time to death due to other causes are conditionally independent given a set of known covariates (e.g. the patient's age at diagnosis, gender, deprivation, and calendar year at time of diagnosis).